- Evaluation Fact Sheet – English Family Matters Fact Sheet

 I have private evaluations completed.
 Can we use these reports to determine eligibility?

-Michigan law requires school districts, upon request, to complete an evaluation to determine eligibility for special education services.
-The availability of privately completed assessments do not excuse the school from this requirement.
-Parents can bring additional reports/ evaluations to share with the evaluation team, but the written request and school evaluations/assessments still need to take place.
+School districts are required to complete an evaluation to determine eligibility for special education services.
+The availability of privately completed assessments does not excuse the school from this requirement (The Difference Between School Identification and Clinical Diagnosis from Understood.org).
+Parents can bring additional reports/evaluations to share with the evaluation team, but the school evaluations/assessments still need to take place.

-My child is eligible to receive services.
+My child is eligible to receive special education services.
 What’s next?

 My child is not eligible to receive special education services.
 Now what?

-You may consider a Section 504 plan, this is a written plan for students who require modifications and/or accommodations to be successful in the classroom.
+You may consider a Section 504 plan, this is a written plan for students who require accommodations to be successful in the classroom.
 It is not specialized instruction.
-This chart compares Section 504 and IDEA.

 Parents also have the right to file a State Complaint or request a Due Process hearing.